ajayat/ajayat/README.md

 - [tree-generator](https://github.com/ajayat/tree-generator) a C++ program to pretty print a tree in a terminal.
 - [minichess](https://github.com/ajayat/minichess) a terminal-based chess game using the Stockfish engine.

-### OCaml & Julia
-[Julia] is a very promising language which combines the beauty and syntactic simplicity of Python with the speed of C++.
-I have also good basis in [OCaml].

 ### Other tools
 [![React](img/React.png)][React]
 [![Git](https://img.icons8.com/color/50/000000/git.png)][Git]